kailaisi/Android-Guide/输出文章/源码/Glide万字解密.md

   @GuardedBy("Glide.class")
   private static void checkAndInitializeGlide(
       @NonNull Context context, @Nullable GeneratedAppGlideModule generatedAppGlideModule) {
-    // In the thread running initGlide(), one or more classes may call Glide.get(context).
-    // Without this check, those calls could trigger infinite recursion. if (isInitializing) {//如果正在创建，则直接报错
+    if (isInitializing) {//如果正在创建，则直接报错
       throw new IllegalStateException(
           "You cannot call Glide.get() in registerComponents(),"